 16 October 2019

-BMT Specialised Ship Design has recently designed an 85m catamaran vehicle-passenger ferry built by Strategic Marine Vietnam, for family-owned Scottish ferry operator Pentland Ferries.
-The vessel is the latest in a series of collaborations between Strategic Marine and BMT, which now includes a variety of ferries and the extensive portfolio of windfarm support vessels, with the partnership continuing to expand.
-The MV Alfred, delivered on Thursday 29th August, was named after the father of Andrew Banks, the owner and managing director of Pentland Ferries.
+BMT Specialised Ship Design has recently designed an 85m catamaran vehicle-passenger ferry built by Strategic Marine Vietnam for family-owned Scottish ferry operator Pentland Ferries.
+The vessel is the latest in a series of collaborations between Strategic Marine and BMT, which now includes a variety of ferries and an extensive portfolio of windfarm support vessels, with the partnership continuing to expand.
+The MV Alfred was named after the father of Andrew Banks, the owner and managing director of Pentland Ferries.